THE DENDRO LAB

 Your Guide: Carey Russell

-afternoon, 1 – 3pm
+Afternoon, 1 – 3pm

 The Pine Family

-Location: Central Park, NYC
+Location: Central Park

 West 77th St. entrance

-Make way for some needles and cones!
+Walk 10 of 12: Make way for some needles and cones!
 This walk is dedicated to one of the three native conifer families in the U.S. and Canada, which includes more than just the pines alone.
 Trees covered: white pines (eastern white and Himalayan pine), yellow pines (pitch pine, Austrian pine), eastern hemlock, larch, Norway and Colorado blue spruce, cedar, and Douglas-fir.
 Trees of the cypress and yew families are covered in Conifers, Part 2.

 Your Guide: Carey Russell

-Location: Central Park, NYC
+Location: Central Park

 West 77th St. entrance